BIOS & CV of various lengths for differing occasions

 short length FOR PROFESSIONAL SINGING ENGAGEMENTS

-Thomas King, tenor, has sung in five world premier operas in the last fourteen years, three of which were written especially for him.
-He created the role of Chopin in the world premier performance of “George Sand…and Chopin?”
-King has given recitals in over twenty states, in Germany and Austria.
+Thomas King, tenor, has sung in five world premier operas in the last twenty years, three of which were written especially for him.
+In 2005 he created the role of Chopin in the world premier performance of “George Sand…and Chopin?”
+King has sung recitals in over twenty states, in Germany and Austria.
 He sang professionally in Germany for five years, performing over 400 times on various opera stages.
-He is Professor of Voice at Austin Peay State University and holds degrees from the University of Kansas, Indiana University, the Mozarteum Conservatory in Salzburg, and the University of Mississippi.
-Dr. King taught at the American Institute of Musical Studies in Graz, Austria for 25 years and was the Artistic Director for seven years, retiring in 2010.

 medium length FOR PROFESSIONAL SINGING ENGAGEMENTS

-Thomas King, tenor, has sung in five world premier operas in the last fourteen years, three of which were written especially for him.
+Thomas King, tenor, has sung in five world premier operas in the last twenty years, three of which were written especially for him.
 He created the role of Chopin in the world premier performance of “George Sand…and Chopin?”
-He has been engaged myriad times as soloist for “Messiah,” “Creation,” and Bach’s “Magnificat.”
+He has been engaged myriad times as soloist for “Messiah,” (as recently as December 2015) “Creation,” and Bach’s “Magnificat.”
 King has sung recitals in over twenty states, in Germany and Austria.
 He sang professionally in Germany for five years, performing over 400 times on various opera house stages.
-Among his roles are: Pedrillo in “Abduction from the Seraglio,” Beppo in “I Pagliacci,” the Witch in “Hansel and Gretel,” Rosillon in “The Merry Widow,” Eisenstein in “Die Fledermaus,” and the Conferencier in “Cabaret,” as well as many other operetta roles.
-King is Professor of Voice at Austin Peay State University.
-He holds degrees from the University of Kansas, Indiana University, the Mozarteum Conservatory in Salzburg, and the University of Mississippi.
-Dr. King taught at the American Institute of Musical Studies in Graz, Austria for 25 years and was the Artistic Director for seven years, retiring in 2010.
+Among his roles are: Pedrillo in “Abduction from the Seraglio,” Beppo in “I Pagliacci,” the Witch in “Hansel and Gretel,” Rosillon in “The Merry Widow,” and Eisenstein in “Die Fledermaus,” as well as many other operetta roles.

-short length JUDGE FOR SINGING COMPETITIONS [ALLTECH UK JUDGE - 2011]
+short length JUDGE FOR SINGING COMPETITIONS [ALLTECH UK JUDGE – 2019]

 short length EDUCATIONAL JOURNALS, CMS, BOOK REVIEWS